-July 2011: The Ricoh CX3 -a handy pocket-sized ‘point and shoot’, suffering a few knock and drops along the way.
+July 2011: Ricoh CX3 -a present from Martin and my first camera.
+A handy pocket-sized ‘point and shoot’, suffering a few knock and drops along the way.
 After being fixed, it tended to leak light in one corner but served well for on-the-go shots, macros, high contrast monos and its text mode sketch effect.

 It gave its last in April 2016 when it fell from my rucksack on a walk in the Costa Brava.
 And then in 2019, the Ricoh was resurrected by some miracle or other – read more..